-Figure 27: GDP growth Total reduction in GDP of 21 percent anticipat activity that moderated the FY20 decline.
+Figure 27: Palau Projected GDP Level and Growth Total reduction in GDP of 21 percent anticipated activity that moderated the FY20 decline.
 The drop in FY21 reflects the disappearance of visitors throughout the entire fiscal year after the demise of the sealed corridor with Taiwan, and a reduction in the level of construction activity, but assumes the continuation of the mitigation programs including both the CROSS and CARES Acts provisions.